wwermager/JobParse/README.md

 # JobParse
-Playing around with Python and Beautiful Soup to Parse Job Postings
+Playing around with Python and Beautiful Soup to parse job postings.

+Helping a friend automate their job search.